 There was a change in actuarial assumptions that affected the measurement of the total pension liability since the prior measurement date.
-Post-retirement benefit adjustments are now assumed to increase from 2.0 percent annually to 2.5 percent annually once the legally specified criteria are met.
-This is estimated to occur July 1, 2034.
+Post-retirement benefit adjustments are now assumed to be 2.0 percent annually with no increase to 2.5 percent projected.
+The prior year valuation assumed a 2.5 percent increase commencing July 1, 2034.

-For the year ended June 30, 2015, the District recognized pension expense of \$1,327,362.
-It also recognized \$72,782 as an increase to pension expense for the support provided by direct aid.
+For the year ended June 30, 2015, the District recognized pension expense of \$1,818,281.
+It also recognized \$664,097 as an increase to pension expense for the support provided by direct aid.